Avian malaria: Vector

 Contrary to the state of knowledge on parasite-avian interactions, parasite-vector relationships are relatively less explored.
 MalAvi does list several known vectors however as of 2015 this is not at all complete.
 Generally avian malaria organisms are vectored by Culex.

-Its real vector in Hawaiʻi is the mosquito Culex quinquefasciatus, which was introduced to the Hawaiʻian Islands in 1826.
+Its vector in Hawaiʻi is the mosquito Culex quinquefasciatus, which was introduced to the Hawaiian Islands in 1826.
 Since then, avian malaria and avipoxvirus together have devastated the native bird population, resulting in many extinctions.
 Hawaiʻi has more extinct birds than anywhere else in the world; just since the 1980s, ten unique birds have disappeared.

-Virtually every individual of endemic species below 4000 ft in elevation has been eliminated by the disease.
+Virtually every individual of susceptible endemic species below 4000 ft in elevation has been eliminated by the disease.
 These mosquitoes are limited to lower elevations, below 5000 ft, by cold temperatures that prevent larval development.
 However, they appear to be slowly gaining a foothold at higher elevations and their range may be expanding upwards.
 If so, most remaining Hawaiian land birds may become at risk to extinction.

 Most of the Hawaiian Islands have a maximum elevation of less than 5000 ft, so with the exception of the island of Hawaiʻi and East Maui, native birds may become extinct on every other island if the mosquito is able to occupy higher elevations.